isomerpages/moe-kentridgesec/_direct-school-admission-2025/DSA Sports and Games (Basketball).md

 game experience.</p>
 <p>Training Frequency: 2 sessions (2.5 hours each) per week on Monday and
 Thursday</p>
 <p>2.
-Advanced Training Programme</p>
+Advanced Training Programme
-<p>This programme is customised specifically for selected Basketball players,
+<br>This programme is customised specifically for selected Basketball players,
 with a focus to sharpen their techniques and skills, as well as game play strategies, fitness and mental preparedness.</p>
 <p><strong>Selection Criteria</strong>